 Here are 3 reasons why I love Bed, Bath & Beyond.
 When I see a great coupon policy, I get excited.
 I know, I am a little strange, BUT…

 Did you know that Bed, Bath & Beyond accepts expired coupons?
-I used one yesterday and it was about 3 months old.
+I used one recently and it was about 3 months old.
 They also let me combine the expired coupon with another Bed, Bath & Beyond coupon (not expired) that I had on the same transaction.
 Plus they are so nice about using those expired coupons.
 They don’t announce “hey Lady, these coupons are from 2012!”
 They cheerfully take them!

 And then I learned this from one of my smart readers!!